graphrag/graphrag.github.io/src/content/docs/reference/knowledge-graph/lexical-graph-extracted-entities.md

 ## GraphRAG Pattern

-A Lexical Graph with Extracted Entities is used in [Augmented Vector Search](/reference/graphrag/augmented-vector-search).
+A Lexical Graph with Extracted Entities is used in the [Graph-Enhanced Vector Search](/reference/graphrag/graph-enhanced-vector-search).